aklu96/checkout-calendar/README.md

 # Checkout Calendar

-> Create a home listing page for a vacation rental application using a service based architecture in order to support up to 1M listings and associated data such as 3-month availability (total ~90M records).
+> Backend infrastructure for the checkout and availability component of a microservices-based vacation rental listing application which supports up to 1M listings and associated data such as 3-month availability (total ~90M records).
 Recreation of Airbnb calendar module.

 <img src="./checkout-calendar.webp">